albertusk95/kalman-filter/README.md

 ## What is it?

-An iterative mathematical process that uses a set of equations and consecutive data inputs to quickly estimate the true value, position, velocity, etc of the object being measured, when the measured values contain unpredicted or random error, uncertainty, or variation.
+An iterative mathematical process applied on consecutive data inputs to quickly estimate the true value (position, velocity, weight, temperature, etc) of the object being measured, when the measured values contain random error or uncertainty.

 ## Currently available modules: